There's an old internet myth that goes like this:

 Between all my courses, I probably have about 7,000 customers (including customers from deal sites like AppSumo).
 Not bad!
 But if you're only selling one-time purchases, that's not sustainable.

-I've also been able to contrast my experience selling courses to what's it's been like to launch Transistor.
+In addition to selling courses, I've worked for a variety of SaaS companies since 2008.
+It's been interesting to contrast those experiences to what's it's been like to launch Transistor.

-Right now, the podcast market is growing: the number of podcasts in Apple's directory increased by 100,000 last year, to 700,000 total.
+Right now, the podcast market isn't huge, but it is growing: the number of podcasts in Apple's directory increased by 100,000 last year, to 700,000 total.
 And there's still, potentially, a lot of growth left.
 (YouTube, for example, as an estimated 36 million channels).

 This past week, Transistor hit another revenue milestone: $15,000 in MRR.